-Baldus first published his own photographs in photogravure form in a publication on the architecture and ornamentation of the Louvre and Tuileries Palaces issued in installments beginning in 1869.
+Baldus published the Louvre series as photogravures issued in installments beginning in 1869.
+It was his first publication containing his own photographs in photogravure.
 His process yielded richly inked, velvety textured prints with an extraordinary clarity and fineness of detail, which he often heightened with etched lines added by hand.
-The three volumes of Palais du Louvre et des Tuileries, each with 100 plates, parallel the photographic albums made earlier for the Minster of state in presenting sculptural and ornamental details as well as few larger architectural views… Beginning in the mid-1860s and lasting until the early 1880s – in other words, for more than half his career as a photographer – Baldus’s primary commercial activity centered on the production of photogravures, a process that he had first explored in 1854.
-Photogravures are printed with ink on paper and are thus inherently more stable than photographic prints produced by light and chemistry; rather than being etched or engraved manually the metal printing plate is produced photographically from a negative.” – The photographs of Edouard Baldus, pp. 94-95 p.
-95, p.
-247
+The three volumes of Palais du Louvre et des Tuileries, each with 100 plates, parallel the photographic albums made earlier for the minister of state in presenting sculptural and ornamental details as well as few larger architectural views.

 Malcolm R. Daniel, and Florian Rodari.
 Graver La Lumière: L’héliogravure D’alfred Stieglitz À Nos Jours Ou La Reconquête D’un Instrument Perdu.
 Vevey, Suisse: Fondation William Cuendet & Atelier de Saint-Prex, 2002. p.
 92.